 You can find out if your area is at risk of flooding using the Government’s long term flood risk checker.

-For shorter term updates including flood warnings and rainfall levels, you can visit the Government’s check flooding service.
+For regular updates in your area, you can use the Government's check for flooding service.

-To find out if a specific property has flooded before you’ll need to request this from the Environment Agency.
+Or, to find out if a particular property is at risk of flooding, you can request this from the Environment Agency.

-If the worst happens and your home is flooded, contact your insurance company as soon as possible and take photographs of the damage.
+Firstly, contact your insurance company and take photographs of the damage.

-Make sure you speak to your insurer’s claims department before starting any repair work.
-They’ll let you know the next steps, which may include arranging specialist approved tradespeople to come and dry out and repair your property.
+Make sure you speak to your insurer’s claims team before starting any repair work.
+They’ll let you know the next steps.
+This may include an approved tradesperson coming to dry out and repair your property.

 Cover your home against flood damage